 What are the written EES PhD comps?

 The written qualifying exams will be a set of exercises designed by the exam committee.
 The written portion may contain any mix of assignments or exams that is designed for the purpose of assessing the student’s mastery of content knowledge.
-If examiners want to provide the student with a reading list this should be done at least a month ahead of time.
-The questions should be determined by what the examiner decides that a PhD student in our program should know and be able to answer.
-The student will have two weeks to complete the exam.
-Each examiner will indicate whether the student passed or failed.
+Reading lists will be provided at least a month ahead of time.
+The questions are determined by what the examiner decides that a PhD student in our program should know and be able to answer.

 What are the oral EES PhD comps?

 After the student passes the written portion of the comprehensive exam, there will be oral exam.
 The oral exam should take place no more than two weeks after the student successfully passes the written exam.
-The oral exam will include the adviser, the advisory committee and any additional members from the exam committee.
+The oral exam will include the adviser and the exam committee.
 The student is responsible for arranging a time and a location for the oral examination.
 It should last several hours with each committee member asking questions to confirm that the student is ready to advance to candidacy.
 The oral exam will focus on the results from the written exam and any other topics that the committee wants to explore.